-a.
+- Individuals wishing to appeal disciplinary decisions made through the informal or formal hearing process may do so to the Dean of Students or designee within five (5) business days from the date the hearing decision was received. - 2.
 Basis for Appeal.
-The hearing decision may be appealed on the following basis only: (1) a procedural error unfairly and materially affected the outcome of the case, (2) evidence has been discovered which was not reasonably available at the time of the hearing, and/or (3) a clear abuse of discretion on the part of the Hearing Officer.
+The hearing decision may be appealed on the following basis only: (1) a procedural error unfairly and materially affected the outcome of the case, (2) evidence has been discovered which was not reasonably available at the time of the hearing, and/or a clear abuse of discretion on the part of the Hearing Officer. - Submitting an Appeal.
+To appeal, the respondent must submit a written statement to the Dean of Students or designee stating, as precisely as possible, the basis for the appeal and the evidence to support the appeal. - Consideration of Appeal.
+Upon receipt of the appeal, the Dean of Students or designee may elect to meet with the Respondent to

-- b.
-Submitting an Appeal.
-To appeal, the respondent must submit a written statement to the Dean of Students or designee stating, as precisely as possible, the basis for the appeal and the evidence to support the appeal. - c.
-Consideration of Appeal.
-Upon receipt of the appeal, the Dean of Students or designee may elect to meet with the Respondent to discuss the appeal and, if necessary, hear the new evidence.
-The alleged victim may be given an opportunity to respond to the appeal. - d.
+- discuss the appeal and, if necessary, hear the new evidence.
+The alleged victim may be given an opportunity to respond to the appeal. - 5.
 Written Appeal Decision.
 The Dean of Students or designee will render a written decision regarding the appeal.
 If the appeal is granted, the Dean of Students or designee will state on what basis the appeal was granted and describe any new evidence that was received and considered in rendering an appeal decision.
 The appeal may modify the hearing decision, including sanctions, as warranted.
 The appeal decision is final.